naijaitguy/Nigeria-Inter-State-Trasportation-booking-System/README.md

-# Nigeria-Inter-State-Trasportation-booking-System
+# Nigeria-Inter-State-Trasportation -Bus-booking-System
-SUITABLE FOR ALL INTER STATE TRANSPORTATION COMPANY IN NIGERIA

-THE SYSTEM IS DEVELOPED IN PHP

-ONLY ADMIN CAN ISSUE TICKET.

-TICKETS ARE GENERATED IN PDF FORMAT AND CAN BE PRINTED WITH THERMAL PRINTER

-PASSENGERS MANIFEST ARE GENERATED AUTOMATICALY BASE ON DATE AND VEHICLE NUMBER.

-IT CAN ALSO BE SUE TO GENERATE BOOKING REPORT.
+Good day guys.

+This is simple interstate transportation bus booking system

+Suitable for all interstate transportation company in Nigeria

+The system is developed in php

+Only admin can issue ticket.

+Tickets are generated in pdf format and can be printed with thermal printer

+Passengers manifest are generated automatically base on date and vehicle number.

+It can also be sue to generate booking report.

-create a database with the name bookin from your lacal server (xamp or wamp) and import the bookin.sql file.
+Create a database with the name bookin from your local server (xamp or wamp) and import the bookin.sql file.

-ADMIN NLOGING DETAILS:

-USER NAME :admin

-Password :admin

-FOR MORE FREE SCRIPT AND DOCUMENTATION VISIT https://www.naijaitguys.com.ng
-CALL-->:08156678190.
+Admin logging details:

+User name: admin

+Password: admin

+For more free script and documentation visit https://www.naijaitguys.com.ng call-->:08156678190.

-100 % FREE
+100 % free
-100 % NIGERIA.
+100 % Nigeria.